aws-samples/amazon-sagemaker-secure-mlops/README.md

 + **Enterprise** level: The highest level in hierarchy, represented by the `DS Administrator` role and _Data Science portfolio_ in AWS Service Catalog.
 A data science environment per team is provisioned via the AWS Service Catalog self-service into a dedicated AWS Account.
 + **Team/Environment** level: There is one dedicated Data Science Team AWS account and one SageMaker Studio domain per region per AWS account.
 DS Team Administrator can create user profiles in SageMaker studio for different user roles with different permissions, and also provision a CI/CD MLOps pipeline per project.
 The DS Administrator role is responsible for approving ML models and deployment into staging and production accounts.
 Based on role permission setup you can implement fine-granular separation of rights and duties per project.
 You can find more details on permission control with IAM policies and resource tagging in the blog post [Configuring Amazon SageMaker Studio for teams and groups with complete resource isolation](https://aws.amazon.com/fr/blogs/machine-learning/configuring-amazon-sagemaker-studio-for-teams-and-groups-with-complete-resource-isolation/) on [AWS Machine Learning Blog](https://aws.amazon.com/blogs/machine-learning/)
 + **Project** level: This is the individual project level and represented by CI/CD pipelines which are provisioned via SageMaker projects in SageMaker studio

+This is a proposed environment structure and can be adapted for your specific requirements, organizational and governance structure, and project methodology.

 ## Why multi-account
 The best practice for implementing production and real-life data science environment is to use multiple AWS accounts.
 The multi-account approaches has the following benefits: